Radiative corrections for factorized jet observables in heavy ion collisions: Numerical results for the medium kernel

+Once we have the approximation for the jet function in the three regimes, we can suitably interpolate between the three.
 We choose a fixed perturbative $q_{Tn} \sim T~ 15$GeV with a value of $\alpha_s = 0.15$ at this scale and a hard scale $Q = 100 GeV$.
 The value of $m_D \sim gT$ is of the same order as the temperature for this choice of scales.
 This is different from the hierarchy that we have assumed where $m_D$ is much smaller than the scale of the temperature for simplicity of analysis.
 A separation of these scales can be achieved but only at very high temperatures which are beyond the reach of current colliders.
 Hence, for the present purposes, we assume an unrealistic small value of $m_D = 3GeV$ which is sufficiently separated from the scale of the temperature.
 The scale $m_D$ in our case therefore only serves the purpose of an IR regulator.

 A more realistic analysis for the case $m_D \sim T$ would require us to keep track of all factors of $m_D$.
 This will not change the UV structure of the factorization but is likely to alter the rapidity evolution equation from the current conformally invariant BFKL equation to a mass dependent one.
 I will leave the derivation of this more phenomenologically relevant case as an added complication to be incorporated in the theoretical framework.